-At this time of year it’s well known that most of us will be celebrating the festive season.
+At this time of year it’s well known that most of us will be celebrating the festive season but it's not the only time to vigilant.
 Whether it’s a works Christmas party or student bash to a night out with friends.
-This time of year there’s lots to think about and your personal safety probably isn’t top of the list.
-We want you to enjoy all that this time of year has to offer by Staying Safe on a Night Out.
-Here's some safety tips.
+There’s lots to think about and your personal safety probably isn’t top of the list.

 - Plan your night out, let someone know where you are going and when you will be home.

 - Carry a charged mobile phone and put a trusted taxi number in your contacts.

 - Never accept a drink from someone you don't know or don't trust.